alloba/book-of-hours-notes/books/Bancroft Diaries.md

 ## Description
 Bancroft Diaries

-Lord [[Franklin Bancroft]] was initiated into the arts of the Flowermaker by the 'rose-witch' Fionna Ayrshire.
+Lord [[Franklin Bancroft]] was initiated into the arts of the Flowermaker by the 'rose-witch' [[Fionna Ayrshire]].
 He rose to become a Society provider of occult services and secret pleasures, before his abrupt disappearance in 1790.
 ### Partial Study Description
 I'm Reading...